Mike Nickeas

 Michael James Nickeas (born February 13, 1983) is a former professional baseball catcher.
 Nickeas played four seasons in Major League Baseball (MLB) with the New York Mets and Toronto Blue Jays.
 Nickeas also represented Great Britain internationally.

 Early years

-Nickeas was born in Vancouver, while his father played for the Vancouver Whitecaps of the NASL.
+Nickeas was born in Vancouver, British Columbia while his father played for the Vancouver Whitecaps of the NASL.
 His father, Mark, is from England, and his mother is American.
 He grew up in California and graduated from Westlake High School in Westlake Village, California.
 Nickeas led his high school team to the Mamonte League Championship in 2000 and 2001 and was the MVP his senior year of high school in 2001.

 College career

 Nickeas played three years for the Georgia Tech baseball team.
 In 2002, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 He was drafted by the Texas Rangers in the 5th round of the 2004 draft.
 He played for the USA youth team, junior national team and the USA National team, becoming only the second player in USA baseball history to play on 3 teams.
 In 2007, he switched his allegiance to Great Britain and played for the team in the 2007 European Baseball Championship.
 He was voted to the tournament's all-star team as the British team finished as silver medalists.